-Mohamad Khayata obtained his degree in Fine Arts from Damascus University.
-Since moving to Lebanon in 2012, he has held three solo exhibitions at 392RMEIL393 in 2013, 2015 and 2017 and participated in the Beirut Art Fair in 2016 and 2017.
-His latest paintings feature black and white portraits of women who are clothed or covered by patchwork material (madeh in Arabic) – a motif that alludes to the fragmentation and exile of the Syrian people today.
-His photographic series Stitching my Syria Back (2014-present) aims to document the Syrian community he met in Lebanon, in which the recorded image becomes an attempt to reconcile their displacement.
-These photographs were installed on 10 buildings across Leicester city in the UK, for the Look Up project, part of the Journeys Festival International 2016.
-He has also participated in numerous group exhibitions across Europe and the Middle East, including Syrian Art: of Today, organized by VC and Oxfam in London and The Third Space, organized by the British Council in London and Brussels.
-He won two grants from AFAC and ETTIJAHAT for his upcoming project To Be Continued, launching in 2018.
+Mohamad Khayata obtained his degree in Fine Arts from the Damascus university.
+Since moving to Lebanon in 2012, he has held three solo exhibitions at 392RMEIL393 in 2013, 2015, and 2017 and participated at the Beirut Art Fair in 2017.
+His paintings feature black and white portraits of women who are clothed or covered by patchwork material (‘madeh’ in Arabic) – a motif that alludes to the fragmentation and exile of the Syrian people today.
+His photographic series Stitching my Syria Back (2014 – present) aims to document the Syrian community he met in Lebanon, in which the recorded image becomes an attempt to reconcile their displacement.
+These photographs were installed on ten buildings across Leicester city in the United Kingdom, for the Look Up project, part of the Journeys Festival International 2016.
+Khayata has also participated in numerous group exhibitions across Europe and the Middle East, including Syrian Art: of Today, organized by VC and Oxfam in London, and The Third Space, organized by the British Council in London and Brussels.
+Khayata won two grants from AFAQ and ETTIJAHAT for his upcoming project To Be Continued, launching in 2018.